Thousands renew protests in India against citizenship law

 Those groups, many of whom have been languishing in India for years without rights, will now get an automatic path to Indian nationality if they came from these three countries before 2015.

-India’s Supreme Court turned down a plea on Wednesday to stop the implementation of the law but said it would hold hearings next month on the sweeping measure, which critics have described as anti-Muslim.
+India’s Supreme Court turned down a plea on Wednesday to halt implementation of the law but said it would hold hearings next month on the sweeping measure, which critics have described as anti-Muslim.

 Protesters say the exclusion of Muslims betrays a deep-seated bias against the community, which makes up 14 percent of India’s population, and that the law is the latest move in a series by the Hindu nationalist government to marginalise them.